d9394/get_openwrt_script/README.md

 # get_openwrt_script
-get shell script to get openwrt
+a shell script to get openwrt source or restore a backup